serg987/MiRouterTranslationProxy/readme.md

 * translation to any language by just adding translated strings (currently only English and Russian are implemented)
 * prevents tracking of user actions in WebUI (does not prevent from sending telemetry to Xiaomi)
-* small footprint - Docker image is less than 75 Mb, idle RAM usage - ~54Mb, may probably run on Raspberry or other small computers as a separate service (not tested yet)
+* small footprint - Docker image is less than 75 Mb, idle RAM usage - ~54Mb, may run on Raspberry, Orange Pi or other small computers as a separate service.
 * ability to check the main language of browser and automatically provide proper translation; the user can change the language 'on the fly' by adding language code to URL